skanehira/gh.vim/README.md

 - gist
   - list/edit/create

+## Requirements
+- curl

 ## Installation
-Please install `curl` before installtion.
-After you have installed `curl`, you can add this repo using your favorite plugin manager.
+You can add this repo using your favorite plugin manager.

 ## Usage
 Set your [personal access token](https://github.com/settings/tokens).